developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/apioverview/index.md

 ##Overview

-The Enterprise Browser exposes certain methods to the developer that can be used to interact with code written for the Enterprise Browser.
-These methods are separated into APIs for each capability that can be manipulated and used with the Enterprise Browser app.
-This guide describes how to use these APIs in an Enterprise Browser app.
+Enterprise Browser contains a runtime environment inside which a company's own HTML and application logic can be executed, controlled, and given interfaces to device hardware (i.e. scanners, card readers, etc.) through Enterprise Browser APIs.
+This guide describes how to use the APIs in general.
+The capabilities of each individual API is detailed in the [Enterprise Browser API Guide](/enterprise-browser/1-4/api/).

+See the [Compatibility Matrix](/enterprise-browser/1-4/guide/compatibility/) for API support information for specific operating systems and webkits.

 ## Using JavaScript APIs
 Enterprise Browser APIs are enabled differently depending on whether an application is running from HTML stored on the device or a remote server.
 Either way, all relevant JavaScript files must be included in the proper location in the HTML.